mitchtyson93/tcbso/docs/index.md

 ---

 ::: info
 Registration for Fall classes is now open!
-Use code **Mai25** for a 10% discount if you register before June 1st.
 :::

 ## Welcome to The Classical Ballet School of Oslo